michaelbZA/my-website/content/posts/fc-series/06-month-end-close-process-transformation.md

 ## The Month-End Burden

 The month-end close process is often one of the most stressful and resource-intensive activities for finance teams.
-As David Parmenter states in "The Financial Controller and CFO's Toolkit," many organizations are trapped in a "month-end reporting death spiral" where teams spend weeks preparing reports that arrive too late to influence decision-making.
+As David Parmenter states in "The Financial Controller and CFO's Toolkit," many organisations are trapped in a "month-end reporting death spiral" where teams spend weeks preparing reports that arrive too late to influence decision-making.

 According to Parmenter's research, the average finance team spends 8-10 working days on the month-end close, with some taking 15+ days.
-By the time reports are finalized, the information is already outdated.
+By the time reports are finalised, the information is already outdated.
 As Parmenter notes, "By day eight, it is too late to change the current month's performance, and the next month is already well underway."

 This inefficiency creates several problems: